ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2_full_pipeline.rst

 This tutorial shows how to integrate a custom server to do a task-specific action as part of navigation using the Nav2 framework.
 This could be anything from a custom VLM integration, application-specific algorithm, or even a task to complete along the mission.
 This shows, for example, how to put together a navigation system following a precomputed path while performing hardware operations to engage a mowing blade and rotate a camera for a lawn mowing example.

-This tutorial shows how to wire together custom hardware-operation servers, Behavior Tree (BT) action nodes, and a ``BehaviorTreeNavigator`` plugin so that a robot can execute hardware commands (e.g. engage a mowing blade, rotate a camera) as part of autonomous navigation with Nav2.
+This tutorial shows how to wire together custom hardware-operation task servers, Behavior Tree (BT) action nodes, and a ``BehaviorTreeNavigator`` plugin so that a robot can execute hardware commands corresponding to the specific navigation style the application requires (e.g. engage a mowing blade, rotate a camera) as part of autonomous navigation with Nav2.
+This demonstrates that you do not need to simply navigate to pose, but can create autonomous navigation capabilities within Nav2 completing customized navigation APIs.

 The example implements a lawnmower robot with two operations: